 The American Water Works Association (AWWA) criticized the legislation at a hearing last summer.
 The Association's primary objections center on federal control of a fund that would be distributed primarily through grants.
 Instead, the organization would prefer low-cost financing and subsidies for local water systems that would be administered at the state level through a Water Infrastructure Bank.

 A limited but more immediate source of funding comes from the American Recovery and Reinvestment Act of 2009 (the federal stimulus funds allocated last year), which has $6 billion designated for the Clean Water Revolving Fund and the Drinking Water Revolving Fund administered by states.
-You can track funded projects at this government web site.

 Of course all of us can support our municipal water systems by not buying bottled water and drinking tap water instead.
 Investments in municipal systems have declined, in part, because of our increased support of bottled water, which is both unwarranted and extravagant.
 For the average price of a bottle of water you could get about 3,000 gallons of tap water.
 The money Americans spend on bottled water is money our municipal water and wastewater systems desperately need.
 Alternately, states could enact fees on beverage containers that would be designated to fund water and wastewater infrastructure improvements, similar to the way New York State's Bottle Bill designates fees collected on certain bottles to support trash and recycling infrastructure.